 Experian uses a credit score model of 300 to 850, with super prime borrowers at the top and deep subprime borrowers at the bottom.

-If your credit score doesn’t hit the average mark, you might still qualify for a loan.
-Nearly 23 percent of loan financing in the third quarter went to those with subprime and deep subprime credit (those with scores of 600 and below).
-Around 57 percent went to prime and super prime borrowers (those with scores of 661 and up).
-The rest went to the nonprime market, those with credit scores between 601 and 660.
+If your credit score is inferior, you might still qualify for a loan.
+Nearly 22 percent of car loans in Q4 2018 went to consumers with subprime and deep subprime credit (credit scores of 600 or below).
+Around 58 percent went to prime and super prime borrowers (scores of 661 and up).
+The rest went to the nonprime market (scores of 601-660).

 Car loan rates by credit score

-If you’re a super prime borrower with a credit score of 781 and above, you can expect to get the lowest rates.
-In the third quarter, super prime borrowers paid 4.19 percent on average to finance a new car loan rate of 2.6 percent on average.
+If you’re a super prime borrower with a credit score of 781 or higher, you can expect to get the lowest rates.
+In Q4 2018, super prime borrowers paid 4.19 percent on average to finance a new car.
+Still, that’s more than 1 percent higher than a year ago.

 What you can expect to pay

-The average payment in the third quarter on a new loan was $495 per month.
-For a used vehicle, the average was $362.
+The average monthly payment on a new car loan in Q4 2018 was $545.
+For a used vehicle, the average payment was $387.

 Super prime borrowers financing a new vehicle will pay a little less.
-If that’s you, and you’re financing a $30,000 loan for 68 months at a rate of 4.19 percent, expect your monthly payment to be about $472.
+If that’s you, and you’re financing a $30,000 loan for 72 months at a rate of 4.19 percent, expect your monthly payment to be about $472.

-Deep subprime borrowers can expect to pay around $634, or $159 more for the same loan.
-They’ll also pay nearly $10,900 more in interest over the life of the loan.
+Deep subprime borrowers can expect to pay around $632, or $160 more per month, for the same loan.
+And it will cost them a staggering $11,552 more in interest over the life of the loan.

 Before you shop

-If you fall in the subprime or deep subprime category, you’ll need to take some steps to improve your credit score if you want to receive the cheapest possible financing.
+If you fall in the subprime or deep subprime category, you’ll need to take some steps to improve your credit score if you want to receive the cheapest financing available.